brandonw/brandonw.github.io/content/aspnet-mvc-error-pages.md

 ### How to Handle Errors In Code ###
-Now that everything is configured, whenever a request is received for an action with an ID that is not found, you can:
+Now that everything is configured, whenever a request is received for an action with an ID that is not found:

     :::csharp
     throw new HttpException(404, "Foo entity not found.");

-and everything will be handled.
-If a client tries to reach an unauthorized
+If a client tries to reach an unauthorized action:
-action:

     :::csharp
     throw new HttpException(403, "Forbidden");